spelunky-fyi/Spel2-Soundbank-Tool/README.md

 # Spel2-Soundbank-Tool

-A tool that allows to extract all Spelunky 2 soundfiles &amp; music, then repack them into the soundbank after modification.
+A tool that allows to extract all Spelunky 2 sound files & music, then repack them into the soundbank after modification.

 It's mostly a combination of 3 different tools to make both extract and repack possible without having to do everything manually.